Picking the Event Date

 Holiday Party Extras That Will “WOW” The Team

 So you want to do something outside the box for your team.
 The following are some suggestions on what you can do to truly “wow” the office.
 How about a premium bourbon distillery tour and tasting with appetizers?
 Or front-row seats to the bourbon barrel-making process.
+Perhaps a bourbon and wine pairing is more your office pace.
 You can also go the route of fancy decorations at your party, including ice sculptures with caviar on them, a chocolate fountain and even a fancy charcuterie board.

 Ideas For Your Company Holiday Party

-For smaller teams, our Bourbon City Cruisers offer a fun city cruise during the holidays through downtown Louisville.
-The tour can accommodate up to six people each in an electric-powered tuk-tuk, and multiple tuks are available for an office up to 18 people.
-The three-hour tour includes a look at all the holiday lights, plus festive cocktails along the way!
+For smaller teams, our Bourbon City Cruisers offer a fun city sightseeing cruise and downtown Louisville cocktail cruise during the holidays.
+Cruises can accommodate up to six people each in an electric-powered tuk-tuk, and multiple tuks are available for an office up to 18 people.
+Each three-hour cruise includes a look at all the holiday lights, plus festive cocktails along the way!